Bangladesh Television: 1971–1997: Independence and government monopoly

-After the independence of Bangladesh in 1971, Pakistan Television's Dacca television station was renamed to Bangladesh Television, officially losing its affiliation with PTV.
+After the independence of Bangladesh in 1971, Pakistan Television's Dacca television station was renamed Bangladesh Television Corporation Dacca, officially losing its affiliation with PTV.
 Bangladesh Television's logo appeared on the television screen for the first time on 17 December 1971.
-The next year, the autonomous corporation was converted into a fully government-owned department on 15 September.
-The network established its first relay station in Natore in 1974.
+Major A.T.M.
+Haider announced the victory of Bangladesh in the separation war on Bangladesh Television on the same day during the afternoon.
+Official broadcasts using the name also began that day at 19:00 (BST).